-Over the past two years the Center has extended its landmark, multi-year “Surveying the Digital Future” study into industry-specific work, conducting research into how people’s views about transportation are changing in the face of new companies like Lyft, Uber, Car2Go and Zipcar, how fans consume and communicate about sports; and how people’s attitudes about their money evolve as new online services come into their lives.
+Since 2016, the Center has extended its landmark, multi-year “Surveying the Digital Future” study into industry-specific work.
+Our new research explores how people’s views about transportation are changing in the face of new companies like Lyft and Uber, how sports fans use information about their teams and athletic competition; and how attitudes about money and banking are evolving as new online services proliferate.

-To amplify our research into these rapidly-changing industries, we have recruited senior thought leaders with rich professional experience to serve as Industry Fellows, counseling the research team on what is happening and what it means.
-This involvement empowers the Center to ask smarter questions from which we derive surprising and actionable insights.
-As we extend our work into more industries, we will look forward to adding more Industry Fellows.
+To amplify our research into these rapidly-changing industries, we have brought to the Center senior thought leaders with rich professional experience to serve as Industry Fellows, providing perspective about what is happening in their fields and what it means.
+This involvement empowers the Center to ask smarter questions, from which we derive surprising and actionable insights.
+We will add more Industry Fellows as we extend our work into more industries.

 John Durham — Future of Transportation Project

-Durham is a professor of marketing at the University of San Francisco, where he has been teaching MBA level classes in advertising, marketing and market research at the McClaren School of Business since 1992.
-He received the ad:tech Industry Achievement Award in 2010.
+Durham is a professor of marketing at the University of San Francisco, where he has been teaching MBA level classes in advertising, marketing, and market research since 1992.
 Learn more here.